 Each individual is uniquely created by God!
 This basic truth is emphasized in our instruction for all students.
 As a result, ALCS students learn to honor other people and to respect the rights and property of others.
 Training in these principles establishes a school atmosphere of discipline and order.
 This enables the ALCS faculty to devote more class time to actual teaching, thereby fostering academic excellence.

-We offer a challenging curriculum and a variety of educational opportunities to our students.
-The basic curriculum ALCS uses for all elementary grades is A Beka.
-At the middle and high school level, we use a combination of Christian and secular materials, which best fit our instructional goals in each academic area.
+We offer a challenging curriculum and a variety of educational opportunities for our students.
+The basic curriculum ALCS uses for all elementary grades is ABeka.
+At the middle and high school level, we use a combination of Christian and secular materials which best fit our instructional goals in each academic area.
 All subjects are taught from a Christian perspective.

 Looking Beyond High School

 ALCS provides courses in Advanced Chemistry & Physics as well Advanced Placement Calculus, Literature and Composition, European History, US Government, and US History.
 These courses allow ALCS students to potentially earn college credits for their high school work.

 ALCS graduates have gone on to succeed at many colleges and universities that meet their needs.
 Because ALCS is a smaller school with a greater emphasis on leadership skills and academic excellence, a higher percentage of students will qualify for academic and service-based college scholarships.

 ALCS students complete standardized tests annually.
 Consistently, ALCS students achieve grade-equivalent scores that are years ahead of the national norms.
 Test results verify the effectiveness of our high academic standards and techniques.